Koushika-R/SQL/README.md

 # SQL
-TASK 1 - Library Management System - This task was performed to work on basics of SQL by creating tables, updating, deleting and retrieving the data.
+TASK 1 - Library Management System
+This task focused on practicing the fundamentals of SQL by designing a database for a library.
+It involved creating tables for books, members, and transactions, and performing essential operations such as inserting, updating, deleting, and retrieving data using SQL queries.